jonelantha: Blog

 • Select the checkbox on the GatsbyDeployPolicy row

-• Click Next: Tags
+• Click Next

-11. On the Review screen:
+10. On the Review and create screen

 • Click Create user

-12. On the Success screen:
+12. On the user details screen:

-• Click Show on the Secret access key
+• Click Create access key

 • We'll need these two keys to setup the GitHub Actions deployment workflow in the next section - so keep the console open in your browser until you've setup the secrets, we'll do that at the beginning of the next section.